ibe-uw/tiara/README.md

 tiara -i sample_input.fasta -o out.txt
 ```

-The sequences in the fasta file should be at least 5000 bases long.
+The sequences in the fasta file should be at least 3000 bases long.
+We do not recommend classify sequences that are shorter than 1000 base pairs.

 It creates two files:

  - out.txt, a tab-separated file with header `sequence id, first stage classification result, second stage classification result`.
  - log_out.txt, containing model parameters and classification summary.

 #### Advanced:

 ```bash
 tiara -i sample_input.fasta -o out.txt --tf mit pla pro -t 4 -p 0.65 0.60 --probabilities
 ```

-In addition to creating the files above, it crates, in the folder where `deepplasthunter` is run,
+In addition to creating the files above, it creates, in the folder where `tiara` is run,
 three files containing sequences from `sample_input.fasta` classified as
 mitochondria, plastid and prokarya (`--tf mit pla pro` option).